thirstywaterx/thirstywaterx/README.md

 # Welcome

-I'm ThirstyWater, a tech enthusiast and developer.
-This is my personal introduction, showcasing my tech stack and some details about me.
+I'm ThirstyWater, a bottle of water~

 ## About Me ℹ️